tawhid20/flask_app/Readme.txt

 How to run:
 - install the requitements
-- run get_model.py to download the vgg19 model and put it inside flask app folder
+- run get_model.py to download the vgg19 model
 - run run.py

 Application: